Anna Paradiso’s recordings: http://bis.se/performers/paradiso-anna/

 Bernadotte sholarship 2019 (Swedish Royal Academy of Music) – Swedish Awards best classical recording 2020 – Opuslistan 2020 (the 20 significant people within the musical field in Sweden during 2020 according to Opusmagasin)

-For her work as musician, Anna has received many scholarships, such as those from the Swedish Arts Grants Committee, the Swedish Arts Council, etc. In 2019, the Royal Academy of Music of Sweden awarded her with a prestigious post-doctoral scholarship handed by the king of Sweden within the ‘Bernadotte Programme’, with a project that deals with keyboard improvisation in 18th century Neapolitan music and the connections between the Neapolitan school and the rhetorical, poetical and philosophical movements in 18th century Naples.
+Research and scholarships – In 2019, the Royal Academy of Music of Sweden awarded her with a prestigious post-doctoral scholarship handed by the king of Sweden within the ‘Bernadotte Programme’, with a project that deals with the connections between 18th century Neapolitan music and the rhetorical, poetical and philosophical movements in 18th century Naples.
+Anna is moreover researching on unknown Swedish keyboard repertoire between 1770-1860, with particular focus on female home music-making.

 All original instruments are restored by Dan Johansson.